FRC-Sonic-Squirrels/FRC-Sonic-Squirrels.github.io/README.md

 ### Inserting images

 * Resize images to be no taller than 1080 pixels.
 File size should be 250kb or less.
-Image format should be JPG. (only use PNG for small digital images)
+Image format should be JPG. (only use PNG for small digital images and logos) [How to Resize Images](https://www3.uwsp.edu/infotech/web/Pages/resizing-images.aspx)
 * copy files into the directory '/assets/images/2023/' (or the appropriate year)
 * name the files something identifiable.
 Include the event name, month, something that describes the photo in 2 words or less.